 \textbf{Fairness illustrates a classic case of inconsistency between concepts, where multiple metrics derived from the single normative concept of algorithmic fairness cannot be simultaneously satisfied.} Kleinberg et al. \cite{kleinberg} demonstrated that three commonly used fairness metrics, equalizing calibration within groups, maintaining balance for the negative class, and maintaining balance for the positive class, could not be concurrently satisfied across multiple groups, with only two exceptions \cite{kleinberg}.
 These exceptions occurred: (1) when the algorithm achieved perfect prediction or (2) when there was no prevalence difference between the groups.
 Chouldechova \cite{chouldechova} formulated a similar impossibility result, expressing it as a relationship between \textit{Predictive Positive Value} (PPV), \textit{False Positive Rate} (FPR), \textit{False Negative Rate} (FNR), and \textit{prevalence} ($p$), as shown in Equation~\ref{eq:impossibilityfairness}:

-More recently, Bell et al. \cite{bell2023possibilityfairnessrevisitingimpossibility} engaged in this theoretical impossibility: Instead of considering the perfectly fair case among multiple metrics, by slightly loosening the constraint from \textit{zero} disparity to \textit{minimum} disparity, one would find plenty of models that were approximately fair with respect to these theoretically inconsistent metrics \cite{bell2023possibilityfairnessrevisitingimpossibility}.
-Their empirical studies on 18 real-world datasets revealed that theoretical impossibility results often overstate practical tradeoffs.
-This perspective gained support from Wick et al.~\cite{wick2019unlocking}, who demonstrated that carefully engineered feature representations could mitigate fairness tradeoffs, and Liu et al.~\cite{liu2019implicit}, who argued that impossibility results often stemmed from implicit assumptions about data generation processes.
+More recently, Bell et al. \cite{bell2023possibilityfairnessrevisitingimpossibility} engaged with this theoretical impossibility: Instead of considering the perfectly fair case among multiple metrics, by slightly loosening the constraint from \textit{zero} disparity to \textit{minimum} disparity, one would find plenty of models that were approximately fair with respect to these theoretically inconsistent metrics \cite{bell2023possibilityfairnessrevisitingimpossibility}.
+Their empirical studies on 18 real-world datasets revealed that theoretical impossibility results often overstate practical trade-offs.
+This perspective gained support from Wick et al.~\cite{wick2019unlocking}, who demonstrated that carefully engineered feature representations could mitigate fairness trade-offs, and Liu et al.~\cite{liu2019implicit}, who argued that impossibility results often stemmed from implicit assumptions about data generation processes.